Tetrax-10/batch-metadata-editor/README.md

 This python script removes all metadata from mp4, mkv files and sets the title and year tag from the file name in batch.

-This is a sponsored project by [xxxxxxxxxxxxxxx]()
+This is a sponsored project by [POPE3909](https://xdaforums.com/m/pope3909.5120701/)

-Need a website, tool, or script that you've always dreamed of having, contact me I will create it for you.
+Need a website, tool, or script that you've always dreamed of having, contact me and I will create it for you.

 [u/Raghavan_Rave10](https://www.reddit.com/user/Raghavan_Rave10)